pmeas/pmeas-backend/docs/gpioinstall.md

 * LED light

 ### Installation Procedures
-> Before connecting any components to the device, ensure it is powered off to avoid shorting the device
+> Before connecting any components to the device, ensure it is powered off to avoid shorting the device or any of the components.

+1. Set up the broadboard to match the image below:

+2. Connect the breadboard with the Pi by following the image below:

+3. Power on the Pi and use the stompbox to confirm it works as intended.